-Joshua vs Povetkin: Early booking lines are open for the Wembley Stadium heavyweight showdown
+Joshua vs Povetkin: Booking lines open for Wembley Stadium heavyweight showdown

 To book via your Sky remote

-From Saturday, September 1, go to Channel 491 and press the green button to go to Sky Sports Box Office Sports and Events.
+Press the green button to go to Sky Sports Box Office Sports and Events.
 Use the arrow buttons to highlight the event.
 Press select, and the buy screen will be displayed.
 Press select to confirm your order.
-Enter your pin if prompted.
+Enter your PIN if prompted.

 You can only record the event using this method